-Halton Peel Branch OGS also supports Heritage Mississauga in presenting Genealogy Workshops through the year
+Halton Peel Branch of Ontario Ancestors also supports Heritage Mississauga in presenting Genealogy Workshops through the year

 To find out more on any specific event, please visit our Events Calendar for more genealogy-related meetings happening in the communities of Halton and Peel.
 There’s lots going on to help you build your family tree.
 We will post meetings and workshops as we receive them.

 For Branch members: If you have been having problems accessing our Branch Members Only (BMO) Page, please take note of the following change in the access procedure.
 After clicking on Members Only on the header above, you will see a new Log In box on the right-hand side.
 Sign in here with your Ontario Ancestors email and password credentials then a simple click on “Visit Branch Members Only” will take you right to our BMO page.

 Subscribe to the Ontario Ancestors e-Weekly Newsletter